Effective 1st of April 2023

 In your instructions, you may appoint a person with responsibility for their implementation.
-When you are deceased, this person will then be authorised to familiarise him/herself with the said instructions and to request that we implement them.
-Unless you have designated someone, your heirs will be authorised to familiarise themselves with these instructions and to request that we implement them.
+When you are deceased, this person will then be authorized to familiarise him/herself with the said instructions and to request that we implement them.
+Unless you have designated someone, your heirs will be authorized to familiarise themselves with these instructions and to request that we implement them.

 You may modify or revoke your instructions at any time by contacting us using the above-mentioned contact details

 You have rights concerning the portability of the personal data you have supplied to us, with this term being understood as referring to the data you have actively and consciously declared when accessing and using the Services, and the data generated by your activities during the use of the Services.
 We would like to remind you that this right does not concern data collected and processed on another legal basis other than consent or the performance of the contract existing between us.

 This right may be exercised free of charge, at any time, including at the time you close your account via the Client Interface, in order to recover and store your personal data.

 In implementing this right, we will send you your personal data by any means considered appropriate, in a structured, commonly used and machine-readable format pursuant to the state-of-the-art at the time.

 14. Submitting a complaint to a supervisory authority